 2. TAKE HALF, LEAVE HALF

-Barthe says they try not to graze anything but tall grasses.
+Barthe said they try not to graze anything but tall grasses.
 It's something they learned over the years, and it's key to a workable program.

-She adds this is species specific.
-"The summer annuals, like Sorghum-sudangrass, and native warm-season grasses like eastern gamagrass, should be grazed higher.
-You can go in when they're around 18- to 24-inches tall, but you need to come off when they're down to about 10 inches to leave enough leaf area.
+She added this is species-specific.
+"The summer annuals, like sorghum-sudangrass, and native warm season grasses like eastern gamagrass, should be grazed higher.
+You can go in when they're around 18 to 24 inches tall, but you need to come off when they're down to about 10 inches to leave enough leaf area.